המעבר לענן IaaS

 Step Three: Designing a Smart Cloud Architecture

-The move to IaaS is an opportunity to design a better, more secure, and more stable environment:
+Moving to the IaaS cloud is an opportunity to design a better, more secure, and more stable environment:

 For managers without a technical background: This is the architectural design phase.
 You don't copy the old office - you build a new and improved one.
 Load Balancers are like a smart load routing system.
 The other terms refer to storage, backup, and security systems that provide higher speed, stability, and protection.